ChristopherSargent/aws_gold_ami_swc/README.md

 # [amazon.aws.ec2_security_group module](https://docs.ansible.com/ansible/latest/collections/amazon/aws/ec2_security_group_module.html)

 # This project is run from PS-AWX
-* Note that AMIs have a script placed in /root/scripts/user_data/user_data.sh which performs the update
 * You can tail -f /root/scripts/user_data/user_data.log to verify on the EC2 deployed
 1. https://awxfqdn.com